 Historian, Author and Speaker

 Kevin Brown is an authority on the history of medicine.
 A graduate of Hertford College, University of Oxford and University College, London, he is Trust Archivist to Imperial College Healthcare NHS Trust and Alexander Fleming Laboratory Museum Curator at St Mary’s Hospital, London, a museum and archives which he established.
 He was Chairman of the London Museums of Health and Medicine, 2001-04, and is a Trustee of the charity St Mary’s Hospital Association.
-He has been awarded a Gladstone’s Library Scholarship for 2015.
+He was awarded a Gladstone’s Library Scholarship for 2015.

 He has lectured widely in the United Kingdom, Italy, Spain, Germany, Belgium and the United States, and onboard cruise ships.
 He was the first historian and first non-scientist to deliver the Andrew J. Moyer Lecture at the US Department of Agriculture National Center for Agricultural Utilization Research (2001) .
 His audiences range from academic and professional groups, to school children and women’s institutes, in universities and on cruise ships, and as an after-dinner speaker.